Chapter 11 Formatting Objects in Word

 Adjust Group

 The Adjust group changes the appearance of the picture (Figure 7A).
-The commands in this section include:
+The commands in this section are as follows:

 • Remove Background: After the user indicates the areas to keep, the command will remove the unwanted sections of the picture.